Notkea/fa-tools/fa-notes.1.md

     $content
   " | string trim | sendmail --read-recipients

+  # Save the note ID, so that we do not send it again next time
+  echo $id > last_sent_id.txt
 end

-# Save the index of now known notes for the next run
-mv index.new.csv index.csv
 ```